QUIZ: Test Your Solar Pricing Prowess

 Solar modules are sold based on how many “watts” of energy they generate.
 A watt is the basic unit of power, which equals volts multiplied by amps.
 Each module contains solar cells, so the more cells that can be packed into a module, the higher the total wattage.
 The lower-wattage modules are packed with fewer solar cells, so they are relatively inexpensive.
 Those with a greater density, such as the 300- or 370-watt units, cost more.
 Module prices average about $.60 per watt, with costs projected to fall to $.46 per watt by 2018, according to a 2015 U.S. Department of Energy SunShot report on pricing trends.

 The efficiency rating of a solar module is the percentage of sunlight that is converted into electric energy.
-Average efficiency ratings are 14 to 18 percent, which is actually not that high.
+The average efficiency rating is between 14 to 18 percent.
 As technology improves, higher percentages will result.
 A cell’s efficiency comes from the type of silicon that is used.
 Learn more about the types of solar panels here and about efficiency here.

 The size of a solar system significantly determines its overall cost.
 Most residential photovoltaic installations are between 2 and 20 kW and cost between $15,000 and $35,000, according to the Clean Energy States Alliance.
 However, many variables are at work, including the available space and aspect of the roof.
 Some systems need as much as 1,000 square feet while small starter systems might require about 50 square feet.
 A bigger array does not necessarily mean more wattage.